minhfli/openstack-vnfd/README.md

 VNF LCM v2

+### Please read VNF_Packages.md before you try to use the packages in this repo, especilly the {important}

 ## Current Target

 load balancing a scalable VDU, using a VDU with haproxy installed, and a scalable VDU with apache2